 This is Pamela Carlin, who worked for Barack Obama in 2014 and 15 in the civil division of the Justice Department, by the way, not reported.

-Um, so she's a partisan.
+So she's a partisan.

 So where was Pamela then?

-I mean, you see, once you get by the dog and pony show, which nobody watched, by the way, today, um, then you see the corruption.
+I mean, you see, once you get by the dog and pony show, which nobody watched, by the way, today, then you see the corruption.

 And it's not far under the ground.

-It's gonna play itself out, probably gonna work against the evildoers, and I do think they're evildoers because they're hurting the country.
+And I do think they're evildoers because they're hurting the country.

-They're hurting America, they're creating anarchy.
+They're creating anarchy.

 No president could, as I pointed out, govern.

-Uh abuse of power, you can throw that at anyone.
+Abuse of power, you can throw that at anyone.

 I can't get over it.